shlomo-b/homeProd-K3s/README.md

 Monitoring tools are deployed and updated as Helm charts.
 To update:

-1. Update the relevant chart version in your configuration
+1. Update the relevant chart version in your configuration.
-2. Commit changes to Git
+2. Commit changes to Git.
-3. ArgoCD will automatically sync the changes
+3. ArgoCD will automatically sync the changes.